gallofeliz/my-own-ip-camera/README.md

 # My Own IP Camera

+Abandoned.
+I have no time and it does not worth it for me.

 ## *Infos*

 I had a lot of problems after adding rotation that needs post-processing.
 This feature is important for me, so I will adapt all the stack for that, and thanks to post processing, I also can add timestamp text in video.